xaxys/bubbler/README.md

 The number in the square brackets after the enumeration type name indicates the width of the enumeration type, for example, `[1]` indicates 1 byte.
 You can also use the `#` symbol to represent bytes and bits, for example, `#1` represents 1 bit, `#2` represents 2 bits.
 You can also use them in combination, for example, `1#4` represents 1 byte 4 bits, that is, 12 bits.

+Recommended to use **PascalCase** for enumeration type names.
+But only capitialization of the first letter is mandatory.

+Recommended to use **ALLCAP_CASE** for enumeration values.
+But only capitialization of the first letter is mandatory.

 ### Data Structures

 Use the `struct` keyword to define data structures.
 The definition of a data structure includes the structure name and a series of fields.
 For example: